American Radiator Building: Upper stories

 The tower section of the American Radiator Building measures 79 by 63 ft.
 It is designed so that 90 percent of all office space was at most 25 ft from a window.
 The office spaces were fairly small, since elevators and stairs took up much of the space; on average, each of the upper floors covered only 5,600 ft2.
 A sample floor plan for the 12th through 15th floors indicates that three elevators and two sets of stairs were clustered in a service core near the east wall.
 Each of these floors also had men's and women's toilets.
 A smokestack was placed right behind the elevators.
 At stories with setbacks, there are tiled terraces.
 As of 2021, the upper stories contain 125 guestrooms for the Bryant Park Hotel.

 On the 5th through 17th stories, there are no columns at the tower's front corners because of the presence of the indented corners.
 As a result, these corners are supported by cantilevered girders.
 Furthermore, while the front and rear walls were already stiffened at their setbacks, the east and west walls had to be stiffened with gusset plates.
 Most of the transverse girders in the tower are made of two I-beams, except at setbacks, where deeper built-up girders are used.
 Four interior columns, placed within the service core, rise the height of the tower, leaving the remainder of each floor as a column-free space.
 The tower's other girders are built with a maximum depth of 20 in.
 The rear has a setback of 10 ft at the 12th floor and 9 ft at the 17th floor; two of the interior columns terminate above the 17th story.
 Structurally, the first 17 floors can support live loads of up to 120 psf, while the 18th floor and above can support 60 psf.

 At the 21st and 22nd floors, there are girders that transfer weight between the centers of different columns.
 There are heavy girders on the 22nd through 24th floors, which support equipment on the roof.
 The roof had a spiral stair leading to a water tank, fan room, corridor, and another space.

 History

 Raymond Hood was a relatively obscure architect when, in 1921, he collaborated with John Mead Howells in an architectural design competition, submitting a successful proposal for the Tribune Tower.
 According to one author, Hood became a prominent architect "from almost complete obscurity and literally overnight".
-At the time, architects were using classical Beaux-Arts design elements, which were poorly suited to tall structures.
+At the time, architects were using classical Beaux-Arts design elements, which were not commonly used on tall structures.
+Additionally, by the early 1920s, American Radiator Company president Clarence Mott Woolley wanted a building that not only advertised the firm itself but also provided space to showcase its products.